Stremio/stremio-beamup/local-deployment/README.md

 After the local infrastructure is deployed, use this flow to deploy addons with `beamup-cli`:

 1. Set your client DNS server to the IP address of the main VM.
+  In main machine Ubuntu this can be done by setting the DNS in netplan config in `/etc/netplan/CONFIG-FILE.yaml` and then `netplan apply`.
+E.g. for this scenario would be pointing to 127.0.0.1.
 2. Run `beamup config` and set the host to `a.beamup.test`.
 3. Run `beamup deploy`.